 - Facilitation or Mediation.
 Once the discovery phase concludes, the case may go to a facilitator or mediator.
 Their job is to negotiate between the parties and place a monetary value on the case.
 Settlement occurs if the defendant agrees to pay the plaintiff and the plaintiff accepts.

 - Trial.
 In the event settlement is not possible, the plaintiff has the right to a trial.
-If it’s a jury trial, both attorneys will pick a jury, and each will give opening arguments.
+If it’s a jury trial, both attorneys will pick a jury and give opening arguments.
 If it’s a bench trial, the judge will sit in place of the jury.
 After opening arguments, both sides have the opportunity to present their case.
-Then, closing arguments happen and the judge or jury deliberate to reach a verdict.
+Then, closing arguments happen, and the judge or jury deliberate to reach a verdict.

 No matter how your case progresses, our lawyers will be by your side the entire time.
 Whether you reach a settlement agreement or pursue a lawsuit, there are certain types of compensation you could be eligible for.